 Some people have reported that ingesting CBD oil may cause mild discomfort in the stomach area.
 The matter of CBD causing nausea is an increasingly odd occurrence, considering that one of CBD oil’s most prevalent uses is to help increase appetite and relieve nausea.
 If nausea occurs, it will likely be very mild and should go away relatively quickly.
 If you find this happens to you, simply decrease your dose, and it should subside.

 This particular side effect is generally not caused by the CBD itself but because of whatever carrier oil, the manufacturer uses (coconut, grapeseed, olive, or hemp oil) in the extraction process.
 It is best to consume CBD oil with a full stomach.
 Also, eat protein with your dose of CBD — the protein reduces how quickly your body absorbs the CBD.
-If this still doesn’t help, we suggest trying CBD gummies, topicals, or capsules in replace of oils.
+If this still doesn’t help, we suggest trying CBD gummies, cbd pre-rolls products, cbd topicals, or cbd capsules in replace of cbd oils.

 Because high doses of CBD oil are for those struggling with insomnia as a sleep aid, don’t let this particular side effect of CBD oil come as a surprise.
 Even at low doses, CBD oil induces a feeling of calm and relaxation.
 It interacts with the endocannabinoid system to diminish nervousness — both of which are conditions that contribute to insomnia.
 At higher doses, CBD can make you drowsy.
 If CBD oil regularly makes you feel overly tired, do not take CBD oil before driving a vehicle or operating dangerous machinery.